continuedev/continue/docs/docs/customization.md

 ### Together

 The Together API is a cloud platform for running large AI models.
 You can sign up [here](https://api.together.xyz/signup), copy your API key on the initial welcome screen, and then hit the play button on any model from the [Together Models list](https://docs.together.ai/docs/models-inference).
-Change the config file to look like this:
+Change `~/.continue/config.py` to look like this:

 ```python
 from continuedev.src.continuedev.core.sdk import Models